Lifeonabike Logo

 Starting from the city of Constance, the route runs clockwise around the lake in about a week, passing through vineyards, orchards, and lakeside towns.
 The terrain is almost entirely flat, making it accessible to families with children and first-time touring cyclists.
 Daily distances are short enough to allow plenty of time for swimming, sightseeing, and the kind of spontaneous detours that make a cycling holiday memorable.

 The route is available in several variations.
+The Lake Constance Classic from Bregenz covers the full circuit, while the Lake Constance Leisure version offers a more relaxed pace with shorter daily stages.
 Some versions include a detour to the Rhine Falls at Schaffhausen, Europe's largest waterfall.
 Others are specifically designed for families, with shorter stages and attractions for children built into each day.
 The Adige Family Tour follows a similar philosophy — easy terrain, dedicated paths, and a lake as the grand finale — and is another excellent option for families looking for an alpine lake experience.

 Best for: Families, beginners, cross-border adventure